Merihun/Data-Engineering/shell scripting/Intro-to-shell-scripting.md

 ### Below are some basic General purpose shell commands

+## whoami:
-## 1.whoami: Display the name of the current user
+Display the name of the current user